castlegateit/cgit-wp-product-catalogue/README.md

 According to the [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), product searches will use the `search.php` template.
 This plugin adds the option of using a `search-product.php` template to customize the format of product searches.

 The plugin provides the `cgit_product_search_form()` function, the `product_search` shortcode, and a product search widget.
-However, these can be considered examples; the exact requirements of your site will probably necessitate a custom search form.
+Their default output can be considered an example form; you can create your own forms or use the `cgit_product_search_form` filter to customize this form to suit your site.

 ## Functions ##